QuantestPy/quantestpy/doc/circuit_assert_ancilla_is_zero.md

 ## circuit.assert_ancilla_is_zero(circuit, ancilla_qubits, atol=1e-8, msg=None)

-Raises a QuantestPyAssertionError if ancilla qubits of the circuit are either not `|0>` states or entangled with other qubits up to desired tolerance.
+Raises a QuantestPyAssertionError if ancilla qubits of the circuit are either not 0 or entangled with other qubits up to desired tolerance.

 Internally [quantestpy.circuit.assert_is_zero](./circuit_assert_is_zero.md) is called repeatedly for all possible states of the non-ancilla qubit(s) in the computation basis.